-26.8 Compensation for Degree Stipends
+26.8 Compensation for Degrees

-One Renton Technical College degree stipend will be paid annually to each qualifying employee who has earned and submits transcript verification of their degree.
-A degree stipend of \$150.00 will be paid annually if the employee's highest degree is an associate degree.
-A degree stipend of \$250.00 will be paid annually if the employee's highest degree is a bachelor's degree.
-A degree stipend of \$350.00 will be paid annually if the employee is a master's degree.
+Employees who have earned a degree from an accredited college or university and has submitted a transcript to Human Resources upon hire or by July 1, will receive an annual pay enhancement (prorated upon hire or move to a WFSE represented position), based on the degree enhancement procedure.
+A pay enhancement of \$150.00 will be paid annually if the employee's highest degree is an associate degree.
+A pay enhancement of \$250.00 will be paid annually if the employee's highest degree is a bachelor's degree.
+A pay enhancement of \$350.00 will be paid annually if the employee's highest degree is a bachelor's degree.
+A pay enhancement of \$350.00 will be paid annually if the employee's highest degree.

-26.9 Multilanguage Stipend
+26.9 Multilanguage Compensation

-Employee(s) who are substantially bilingual or multilingual and are requested by management to use their skills in a language other than English in addition to the performance of their work duties will be paid a bilingual stipend of \$250 per quarter.
-The employee may request payment from the Vice President of Human Resources or designee.
-Such employee(s) may be required to demonstrate their bilingual ability, but are not required to be certified by the State of Washington as a translator/interpreter.
+Employee(s) who are substantially bilingual or multilingual and are requested by management to use their skills in a language other than English in addition to the performance of their work duties will be paid an annual pay enhancement of \$1000(prorated based on hire date or move to a WFSE represented position) and in compliance with the pay enhancement procedure.
+Employees may be required to demonstrate their bilingual ability but are not required to be certified by the State of Washington as a translator/interpreter.